The

 middle property, 8864 Dixon

-Road was the home of
+Road was the rental home of

-Ervin and Helen Heiden for a while and then it was
+Ervin and Helen Heiden

 purchased by Wm Carl's son,